PennockTech/swallowjson/README.md

   implement that case-insensitivity.
 * The `Rest` map will be created on-demand; if no unexpected keys are seen and the map is `nil` going in, then it will still be `nil` afterwards.
+* The `Rest` map can have arbitrary value types, but if the content won't parse then you'll get an error.
+Sensible choices for generic usage include `interface{}` and `json.RawMessage`.

 Canonical import path is: `go.pennock.tech/swallowjson`